its-saeed/rit/docs/step-11.md

     pub fn load_from_file(path: &Path) -> Result<Self, ConfigParseError> {
         let mut config_file = File::open(path)?;
 ```
 Why?
 Because we declared `IoError` in `ConfigParseError` and we asked to have `From<std::io::Error` implemented for us.
 So in the case of std::io::Error, we return `ConfigParseError::IoError`.
 It's better to add some contexts to errors.
-Everything that can help us diagonse the error eaiser.
+Everything that can help us diagnose the error easier.

 Here is the final Implementation of the function:
 ```rust